openebs-archive/e2e-tests/experiments/chaos/openebs_pool_network/README.md

       dbpassword: k8sDem0
       dbname: tdb

-The configmap data will be utilised by litmus experiments as its variables while executing the scenario.
-Based on the data provided, litmus checks if the data is consistent after recovering from induced chaos.
+The configmap data will be utilised by e2e experiments as its variables while executing the scenario.
+Based on the data provided, e2e checks if the data is consistent after recovering from induced chaos.

 ## Litmusbook Environment Variables